coin-or/python-mip/docs/quickstart.rst

 Variables
 ~~~~~~~~~

-Decision variables are added to the model using the :code:`add_var`
+Decision variables are added to the model using the
+:func:`~mip.model.Model.add_var` method.
+Without
-method.
-Without parameters, a single variable with domain in
+parameters, a single variable with domain in :math:`\mathbb{R}^+` is
-:math:`\mathbb{R}^+` is created and its reference is returned:
+created and its reference is returned:

 .. code-block:: python